Spectrum of FO logic with quantifier depth 4 is finite: Proof of the main theorem

 We now examine several subcases of Case \ref{case1}.\\

 \pu Assume that $x_3$ is adjacent to exactly one vertex in $U_A$, say, $z_{2A}$.
-Note that a vertex from $A \setminus U_A$ cannot be adjacent to $x_3$ and two other vertices of $U_A$: otherwise, in $A$ there is a $1$-bad extension of $U_A$ that should therefore have a copy in $\mathcal{G}$, which contradicts the $\G$-maximality of $U_A$.
+Note that a vertex from $A \setminus U_A$ cannot be adjacent to two or more vertices of $U_A$: otherwise, in $A$ there is a $1$-bad extension of $U_A$ that should therefore have a copy in $\mathcal{G}$, which contradicts the $\G$-maximality of $U_A$.

-Denote $S = \{v \in V(U_A) \mid \delta^{U_A}(v, x_3) = 1\}$.
+Denote $S = \set{v \in V(U_A) \mid \delta^{U_A}(v, x_3) = 1}$.
 Note that $|S| \leqslant 2$: otherwise, $x_3$ and the vertices from $\cup_{v\in S}\mathcal{N}^{U_A}(x_3, v)$ form a $1$-bad extension of $U_A$, which contradicts the $\G$-maximality of $U_A$ in $A$.\\

 \subpu Assume that $|S| = 2$.
-Put $S = \{z_{1A}, z_{3A}\}$.
+Put $S = \set{z_{1A}, z_{3A}}$.
 Let also $t_{1A}$, $t_{3A}$ be the vertices adjacent with $z_{1A}$ and $z_{3A}$ respectively, and both adjacent with $x_3$.
 Note that $t_{1A}\neq t_{3A}$ since otherwise $x_3$, $t_{1A}=t_{3A}$ form a $1$-bad extension of $U_A$.
 There also cannot be an edge between $t_{1A}$ and $t_{3A}$, for the same reason.
-Therefore, $\left(A|_{\{z_{1A}, z_{2A}, z_{3A}, t_{1A}, x_3, t_{3A}\}}, A|_{\{z_{1A}, z_{2A}, z_{3A}\}}\right)$ is generically isomorphic to $(K_1, T_1)$.
+Therefore, $\left(A|_{\set{z_{1A}, z_{2A}, z_{3A}, t_{1A}, x_3, t_{3A}}}, A|_{\set{z_{1A}, z_{2A}, z_{3A}}}\right)$ is generically isomorphic to $(K_1, T_1)$.
 Therefore, $\zeta_1^{U_A}({z_{1A}, z_{2A}, z_{3A}}) = 1 = \zeta_1^{U_B}(z_{1B}, z_{2B}, z_{3B})$, where $z_{iB} = \varphi(z_{iA})$.
 Hence, in $B \setminus U_B$ there exist 3 vertices $t_{1B}, y_3, t_{3B}$ forming a strict generalised $(K_1, T_1)$-extension of the vertices $z_{1B}, z_{2B}, z_{3B}$.
 Thus, Duplicator chooses $y_3 \in V(B)$ in round 3.
 Note that for each $z_A \in U_A$ and for its image $z_B = \varphi(z_A)$ we have $x_3 \sim z_{A} \Longleftrightarrow y_3 \sim z_{B}$, since $y_3$ has no more than one neighbour in $U_B$ due to $\G$-maximality of $U_B$ in $B$.
 Moreover, $y_3$ has no more than 2 common neighbours with vertices of $U_B$, also due to $\G$-maximality of $U_B$.